5 Myths About Visiting the Polar Regions on a Small Ship

 For Antarctica and South Georgia we use Polar Pioneer, a larger ship built for navigating the southern ocean.

-It’s worth noting that smaller vessels are more flexible than larger vessels, which means we can adapt our course depending on the conditions.
+It’s worth noting that smaller ships are more flexible than larger vessels, which means we can adapt our course depending on the conditions.
 Our captain and expedition leader will plan the voyage around the weather to take advantage of the best conditions.

-The captain will make every effort to move the vessel away from exposed seas in the event of bad weather and seek shelter.
+The captain will make every effort to move the ship away from exposed seas in the event of bad weather and seek shelter.
 But if you are prone to seasickness, or have concerns you might, that can affect you on any vessel, we recommend taking seasickness medication before and during your expedition.

 The weather in Svalbard is often calm during the summer months

-Whilst many of the vessels started life as an expedition or research vessel, they have been retrofitted to provide comfortable accommodation for our guests.
+Whilst many of the ships started life as an expedition or research vessel, they have been retrofitted to provide comfortable accommodation for our guests.
 They all have large deck spaces and are more roomy than you would imagine for such a small group size.
 They may not have all the bells and whistles of a modern cruise ship, but then you get the the real luxury of exploring in a small group.

 Exploring the sea ice to the north of Svalbard